Cop Awards

 Read Bio

 Malek is a young climate negotiator and Sustainability Consultant with a strong academic background.
 She holds a Master's degree in Sustainability Management and Innovation from the University of Westminster.
 Additionally, Malek is a graduate of the 60th Graduate Study Program (GSP60) of the United Nations office in Geneva, where she furthered her expertise in Sustainable Development Goals (SDGs).
+She is passionate about advocating for a future that is both environmentally responsible and socially equitable.
+Malek's guiding principle in life is encapsulated in her motto: "My dream is to live in a world where human rights and climate justice are not mere slogans."
+This reflects her dedication to a vision of a world where fundamental rights are respected, and environmental considerations are integrated into the fabric of daily life.

 Hamira Kobusingye